actions-marketplace-validations/andrewazores_gh-oci-logs/README.md

 ## Inputs

+- `cmd` - Docker command to run.
+This can be the name of a command on the shell's `$PATH`, or an absolute path to a binary within the image.
+  Defaults to "docker".

 - `dest` - Destination folder to write to.
 If not provided, logs will be written to stdout.
 If provided, the folder will be created if it doesn't exist, and files will be written based on container names (e.g. 'redis.log').